 from the December 3, 2007 Newsletter issued from Yerba Buena Clinic just outside Pueblo Nuevo Solistahuacan, Chiapas, MÉXICO

 about 1740 meters in elevation, ± LAT.
 17° 11' 27"N, LONG. -92° 53' 35"W

 All through the tropics right now, especially in parks and along streets, there's a tree with dark green leaves and large, red blossoms so showy that, even in a land of many gorgeously flowering trees, your eyes gladden just to see it.
-You can behold one of ours at the right.
+Below, you can behold one ours.